 Many office chairs on the market will, unfortunately, keep your posture fixed in the 90-degree position, thereby potentially making your back pain worse.

-If Your Chair Lets You Slouch, Back Pain is Imminent
+The Best Chair for Back Pain Will Not let You Slouch, If You Slouch, Back Pain is Imminent

 Even though a slightly reclined position is easier on your spine than a stick-straight posture, this doesn’t mean slouching is ok.
 In fact, slouching is virtually guaranteed to give you back pain sooner or later …